-Saudi calls OPEC members to stick to limits, sees oil demand up
+OPEC moves to cap Nigerian oil output, boost compliance

 4 Min Read

-ST PETERSBURG, Russia (Reuters) - OPEC leader Saudi Arabia said on Monday the group would quickly address weak compliance with output cuts by some OPEC states and would monitor rising production from Nigeria and Libya, which have been exempted from the curbs.
+ST PETERSBURG, Russia (Reuters) - OPEC moved on Monday to cap Nigerian oil output and called on several members to boost compliance with production cuts to help clear excessive global stocks and support flagging prices.

-OPEC has agreed with several non-OPEC producers led by Russia to cut oil output by a combined 1.8 million bpd from January 2017 until the end of March.
-But OPEC states Libya and Nigeria were exempted to help them recover from years of unrest.
+OPEC has agreed with several non-OPEC producers led by Russia to cut oil output by a combined 1.8 million barrels per day (bpd) from January 2017 until the end of March 2018.

+OPEC states Libya and Nigeria were exempted from the limits to help their oil industries recover from years of unrest.

 The deal to curb output propelled crude prices above $58 a barrel in January but they have since slipped back to a $45 to $50 range as the effort to drain global inventories has taken longer than expected.